Chinese takeout favorite Hunan Chicken is an easy stir-fry with garlic, ginger, broccoli, and bamboo shoots in a garlic-ginger spicy sauce.

 When you tell someone you are going to make Hunan Chicken you may get a confused look.
 Most people are not familiar with the name of the dish, but if they were to eat it they’d recognize the flavors immediately.
-This is your classic Chinese Chicken Stir-Fry dish.
-And it’s done in less than 30 minutes.
+This is your classic Chinese chicken stir-fry dish.
+And it’s done in less than 30 minutes!

 We use chicken breast in this dish because it cooks so quickly that the chicken stays tender.
-I don’t generally use white meat in Chinese food recipes with the exception of noodles or stir-fries.
+Most people don’t generally use white meat in Chinese food recipes with the exception of noodles or stir-fries.
 Anything battered and fried is always dark meat chicken unless you’re making Sweet and Sour Chicken which has long been seen as the “healthy” version of Chinese fried chicken recipes.

 One of the traditional takeout things about chicken stir fries is how they have chicken that looks like it was almost shaved, similar to Mongolian Beef in restaurants.
 The trick to this is to freeze the chicken for about one hour.
 Once you do you can very easily slice the chicken very thinly against the grain.
 Since the slices are so thin you’ll find that even though it was in the freezer, it will come back to a good cooking temperature very quickly.

 Hunan sauce is made of rice wine vinegar, sugar, chili paste and an oyster and soy sauce based sauce that is made in just minutes.
 Chicken broth adds some bulk to the sauce and cornstarch helps to thicken the mixture quickly.

 Hunan Chicken, while popular, is sometimes just categorized as a Chinese Chicken Stir Fry as the sauce is very similar to most peoples classic stir fries.
 Because of that it often gets overlooked for more popular items on a Chinese restaurant’s menu.
 Let’s examine the two other recipes it most often gets mistaken for: